Bisi0n/ChatX/README.md

 ## Contributing
 Contributions to Chatx App are welcome!
 If you encounter any issues, have suggestions, or would like to contribute to the project, feel free to submit a pull request or open an issue in the project repository.

-## License
-ChatX App is released under the MIT License, which means it is open-source and free to use and modify for personal and commercial purposes.